-Let's crowdsource perspectives to bring together the collective wisdom of the legal industry to shape the next generation of lawyers because mentorship can change the world.
+Let's crowdsource perspectives to bring together the collective wisdom of the legal industry to shape the next generation of lawyers.

-Let's reimagine the future of law by celebrating diversity, promoting equity, and fostering inclusion.
+Let's democratize the practice of law and reimagine the future of law by celebrating diversity, promoting equity, and fostering inclusion.

 Let's use technology to increase access to economic justice and to create equitable pathways in the law, particularly for minority and first-generation law students and lawyers.